SaboorSohaib/React-Authentication/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 React Web Application <a name="about-project"></a>
+# 📖 React Authentication App <a name="about-project"></a>

-> This is a full-stack project.
-In which you can register yourself create a doctor, book an appointment with the doctor, see all appiontmnets, delete a doctor(s).
+> This is a React authentication application that let users to register, log in, log out, and securely access their personalized dashboard, and see information.

 ## 🛠 Built With <a name="built-with"></a>